Conduct of Business

 When you see something which could be a hazard, do you report it?

-Quakers have a long-standing reputation for providing good quality at a fair price.
-This reputation enhanced their businesses.
-There is plenty of evidence to show that this is good practice for any business and pays its own dividends.
+There is plenty of evidence to show that providing good quality at a fair price is good practice for any business and pays its own dividends.

 Suppliers have a responsibility to ensure that what they offer does not cause foreseeable physical or financial damage to their users.